Shared responsibility; people, businesses, and agencies.

 It poses two scenarios.
 Firstly, coining someone as a consumer is categorising.

-We are actually dealing with people.
-As soon as you categorise another person or group of people you in essence are psychologically separating yourselves from them.
+We are dealing with people.
+As soon as you categorise another person or group of people you, in essence, are psychologically separating yourselves from them.

 How can we create a more unified society when the very people who have the power to steer human consciousness in the right direction automatically separate themselves from the collective with outdated theories and ideologies on how we should be doing things.